DistrictDataLabs/PyCon2017/poster/README.md

 ## Which Features Do I Use? _(Column 1)_

-Given labelled data about rooms ...
+Given labelled data about rooms &hellip;

 - Which features are most predictive?
 - Empty or occupied?